In this section:

 In addition, the reputation of the manufacturer built up over many years can be quickly ruined if unsafe products were to be placed on the market.

-The Cosmetics Regulation also controls what may or may not be put in a cosmetic.
+The UK Cosmetics Regulation also controls what may or may not be put in a cosmetic.
 There are lists of substances that must not be present and lists of substances that may be used as ingredients subject to particular restrictions.
 For example, some ingredients must not exceed a certain level or may only be used in rinse-off products.